wso2/docs-choreo-dev/en/developer-docs/docs/develop-components/work-with-the-micro-integrator-runtime-in-choreo.md

 ## Deploying integrations in Choreo

 WSO2 MI buildpack is where you can deploy integrations developed with WSO2 Micro Integrator as an API.
 In this preset, you have three different ways to define endpoints.
-Choreo gives priory to the definition of endpoints in the below-mentioned order.
+Choreo gives priority to the definition of endpoints in the below-mentioned order.

 1. **Using component.yaml file**
 This is the most flexible method to define endpoints.
 You can configure the endpoint details with the `component.yaml` configuration file.
 Place this file in the `.choreo` directory in the project path of the component.